 Speaking of the Knicks, they (along with agent David Falk) are the main reason why the Bulls had to pay $30 million.
-Jordan initially was wiling to sign for just $18 million.
-Falk thought his 33-year old client was worth more and the then owners of the Knicks — ITT-Sheraton and Cablevision Inc — were willing to give him more.
+Jordan initially was willing to sign for just $18 million.
+Falk thought his 33-year-old client was worth more and the Knicks owners (ITT-Sheraton and Cablevision Inc) were willing to give him more.

 Via Chicago Tribune

 ITT owned the Sheraton hotel chain, and the plan hatched by Jordan’s agent, David Falk, was to get Jordan the Knicks’ $12 million in salary-cap money and perhaps another $15 million for being a spokesman for such ITT companies as Sheraton.

 The NBA usually regards such outside arrangements as salary-cap avoidance, and any money paid in that manner counts against a team’s cap–unless it can be shown that the player’s market value as a spokesman is that high.

 Because Jordan is such a huge commercial presence, his status was considered unique, and the NBA was prepared to allow the separate deal without the money counting against the Knicks’ cap.

 The Bulls argued with the league, but Commissioner David Stern’s traditional reluctance to cut off such commercial opportunities changed the parameters of the Jordan negotiations.